underdogliu/vox-profile-release/README.md

 The example is under src/example/accent_us_uk_other.py Simply replace the model path with the model weights provided.
 The availabel labels are ['British Isles', 'North America', 'Other'].

+#### Given that the Vox-Profile Benchmark paper is still under peer-review, we provide limited set of models and model weights before the review is concluded.

 ### Enabling Versatile Speech Applications with Vox-Profile